-Hear what students learned from alumni and community members at the 2015 Junior Career Night.
+Hear what students learned from alumni at a recent Junior Career Night.

 The DSB Professional Development Series utilizes Parson’s Trait and Factor Theory, Krumboltz’s Planned Happenstance Theory and Donald Super’s Life-Span Development Theory.

 To participate in the Professional Development Series please register for PDS events on OrgSync.
 For questions contact Sarah Bollinger-Feiner M.Ed., director of Internships and Professional Development or drop in on her Quick Question Office Hours Tuesday –Thursday from 2pm-3:30pm in DSB 1121.